 In general terms, it starts with your fridge.
 You have probably noticed that if you leave a piece of cheese in your fridge uncovered it will become dry and inedible.
 This is because the fridge takes away all humidity from the cheese and no humidity means no moisture that your cheese thrives on.
 So covering your cheese solves the problem, right?

 Not entirely.
 The cheese needs to be able to breathe.
 Just by covering it you could be suffocating the cheese.
 All that you end up with then is a clammy, sweaty cheese that is no good.
 However, wrapping it in cheese wrapping paper allows the cheese to breathe.

-Picnic time, so how are we going to make sure the cheese arrives in tip top condition?
-Luckily for us cheese is best eaten at room temperature.
-So for your picnic we recommend taking the cheese out just before you set off if it’s a hot day or an hour or so before you leave if it’s just mild weather.
+Picnic time, so how are we going to make sure the cheese arrives in tip-top condition?
+Luckily for us, it’s best to eat cheese at room temperature.
+So for your picnic, we recommend to refrigerate until just before you set off if it’s a hot day.
+This increases to an hour or so before you leave if it’s just mild weather.
 Store your cheese in a tub big enough that it won’t suffocate and if needs be try to regulate the temperature by placing it in your picnic basket with an ice pack at the bottom.